-Ecological observations will include (1) fish habitat and behaviour observations using fish trap and net, (2) bird survey from a fixed point and (3) wildlife/fauna observations from a fixed point as well as in the surroundings of the group site.
+Ecological observations will include (1) bird survey from a fixed point, (2) wildlife/fauna observations from a fixed point as well as in the surroundings of the group site, as well as (3) any unusual activity.

 The freshwater runoff flow shall be estimated on the day at the Redland Bay/Cleveland Road bridge.
 This flow will be an input for the numerical modelling works.